Zawahri steps into row between Syrian and Iraqi al Qaeda wings

 According to a letter purportedly from Zawahri and posted on Al Jazeera's website, www.aljazeera.net, the al Qaeda leader annulled the merger declared by the leader of the Islamic State in Iraq, Abu Bakr al-Baghdadi, saying each group was separate.

-"The Islamic State of Iraq and the Levant is canceled, and work continues under the name the Islamic State of Iraq," he said in the letter posted on the website on Sunday night.
+"The Islamic State of Iraq and the Levant is cancelled, and work continues under the name the Islamic State of Iraq," he said in the letter posted on the website on Sunday night.

 "The Nusra Front for the People of the Levant is an independent branch" of al Qaeda, Zawahri said, urging both groups to "stop arguing in this dispute, and to stop the harassment among the Muslims".